If you’re a skincare enthusiast, chances are that you’ve used a scrub before.

 Scrubs have been around for quite some time in the beauty industry, and they are instrumental in sloughing off all that dead skin and grime off your face and body.

 Here at OROGOLD, our 24K Classic Body Scrub gives you the ultimate spa experience right from the comfort of your own home.
-This scrub gently but effectively removes your skin’s outer layer, renewing and rejuvenating it.
+This scrub gently but effectively removes your skin’s outer layer, leaving it looking renewed.

 The best part?
 It’s gentle enough that you can use it on your facial skin as well.
 However, we also offer a few other exfoliating products too, so don’t forget to also check them out.

-Our gold scrub contains ingredients like glycerin, Dragon’s Blood extract, cucumber extract, and calendula extract that’ll help revitalize your skin, gently exfoliating without compromising your skin barrier.
+Our gold scrub contains ingredients like glycerin, cucumber extract, and calendula extract that’ll help revitalize the look of your skin, gently exfoliating without compromising your skin barrier.
 If you struggle with dull, dry skin, or need a pick-me-up, just grab this gold scrub because trust us, this bad boy does not disappoint.
 It’s even enriched with luxurious 24K gold, perfect for that self-pamper sesh!

 However, did you know that if you don’t use a face scrub properly, it may result in more damage to your skin?
 Read on to learn more about the dos and don’ts of using a face scrub.

 Body and facial scrubs are incredibly beneficial.
 By removing dead skin, they improve your skin’s absorption of moisturizer.
 That way, any moisturizer applied after a good scrub will penetrate the skin more deeply.